whitecell-dev/AXIS/The-AXIS-Constitution.md

 ## The Mission

-CALYX exists to prove that:
+AXIS exists to prove that:
 - **Declarative intent** can drive imperative execution
 - **Simple tools** can solve complex problems
 - **Human-readable logic** can power critical systems